publications

 Petter Törnberg

 PLoS ONE.
-Impact: provided a bridge between polarization theory and computational social simulation. , 2021
+Contribution: a bridge between polarization theory and computational social simulation. , 2021

 2. BDS